psamsotha/psamsotha.github.io/_posts/jersey/2015-10-10-getting-started-with-jersey2.md

 This is my first blog.
 But I truly felt the need to write it after seeing so many people struggling just to get a Jersey application up and running.

 Jersey is the reference implementation for the [JAX-RS specification](https://jax-rs-spec.java.net/).
 Currently there are two major specification versions, 1 and 2.
 Jersey also currently is at a major level of 2.x.
 Jersey 1.x works with the JAX-RS 1.0/1.1 spec, while Jersey 2.x works with the JAX-RS 2.0 spec.
 These two versions are incompatible.
 On Stackoverflow, I often see people mixing and matching jars/dependencies, not really knowing what is required to get a Jersey app up and running.
-They seem to be taking different pieces of different tutorials, throwing them together, hoping that it'll stick..
+They seem to be taking different pieces of different tutorials, throwing them together, hoping that it'll stick.

 What I will do here is try and break down the basic requirements to get a Jersey 2.x (I will work with the latest version - as of this writing - 2.16) app up and running, and explain some basics of a Jersey app, as well as get into some tools I use when working with Jersey.